If like me you’re tired of being bombarded with ads each time you open a new tab, it’s time to switch to Brave.

 I would imagine most of us are using a type of Adblock these days.

-And that's one of the reasons my blog is only making a few dollars a month from display ads.
+And that's one of the reasons my blog is only making a few dollars a month from display ads and not hundreds of dollars.

-But using Adblocks means you need to have an extra extension on your browser, and most of the time, it doesn't work correctly on mobile.
+But using Adblocks means you need to have an extra extension in your browser, and most of the time, it doesn't work correctly on mobile.

 That's where Brave Browser comes to the rescue.